Channel Conflict: 5 Causes to Look Out For

 The Types of Channel Conflict

-Vertical conflict, horizontal conflict, and multichannel conflict are three common types of channel conflicts.
+There are three common types of channel conflicts: vertical conflict, horizontal conflict, and multichannel conflict.
 We discuss each of them briefly below.

 Vertical Channel Conflict